otectus/nexus_client/README.md

 Which keyword arguments are passed to providers?

-For `ChromaVectorStore` and `SimpleVectorStore` all arguments are set by PyGPT and passed internally (you do not need to configure anything).
+For `ChromaVectorStore` and `SimpleVectorStore` all arguments are set by Nexus and passed internally (you do not need to configure anything).

 For other providers you can provide these arguments: